george-amir/todo-api/README.md

 php bin/console server:run
 ```

-you can now go to api/register to register a user then you can use the application
+you can now go to http://localhost:8000/app_dev.php/api/register to register a new user then you can use the application with the generated token

 ## Testing